emcf/thepipe/README.md

 ### Prepare PDFs, word docs, slides, web pages and more for Vision-LLMs with one line of code ⚡

-The Pipe is a multimodal-first tool for feeding files and web pages into vision language models like GPT-4V, Gemini Pro, and LLaVa.
-It is best for LLM and RAG applications that require a deep understanding of complex sources.
+The Pipe is a multimodal-first tool for feeding files and web pages into vision-language models such as GPT-4V.
+It is best for LLM and RAG applications that require a deep understanding of tricky data sources.
 The Pipe is available as a hosted API at [thepi.pe](https://thepi.pe), or it can be set up locally.

 ## Getting Started  🚀